Our Draft Constitution

-Representatives shall represent their constituency only.
+Representatives shall represent their voting constituency.
 Lobbying regulations shall be strictly enforced.

 The Congress shall enact laws which uphold the Bill of Rights of Citizens.
-It shall elect officers and create Committees as needed for each term, have the power to impeach and remove elected officials for just cause in all branches of government, and shall take an oath to preserve the natural and civil rights of all citizens as defined in the Bill of Rights.
+It shall elect officers and create Committees as needed for each term, have the power to impeach and remove elected officials for just cause in all branches of government, and shall take an oath to preserve the natural and civil rights of all citizens and nature as defined in the Universal Declarations of RIghts.

 The times, places and manner of holding elections for Members, shall be prescribed in each state by the legislature thereof; but the Congress may at any time by law make or alter such regulations, except as to the places of choosing Members.

 The Congress shall affirm the result of the elections, returns, and qualifications of its own members, and a majority shall constitute a quorum to do business.